What is Foster Care Like? 4 Steps to Understanding It

 Foster care is a system that exists to help children who have been removed from their homes live in a safe environment while the court works to reunite them with their biological families.
 Foster parents provide stability and support for these children as they wait for their cases to be resolved.

 This can be an emotional experience for both children and foster parents, but it’s often one of the best alternatives available under the circumstances.
-If you are considering becoming a foster parent or adopting from the system, this article will help you understand what it’s like on both sides of this process so that you can decide if it’s right for your family:
+If you are considering becoming a foster parent or adopting from the system, this article will help you understand what it’s like on both sides of this process so that you can decide if it’s right for your family.

-Foster care is a journey.
+1. Foster care is a journey.

 what is foster care like

 In addition to the usual challenges of parenting a child, foster parents must also address the trauma that their children have experienced.
-Children in foster care may have experienced abuse or neglect that was not properly addressed before they entered into the system.
+Children in foster care may have experienced abuse or neglect that was not properly addressed before they entered the system.

 This can lead to behavioral problems such as acting out or being withdrawn from others (i.e., “shutting down”).
 It can also result in emotional issues such as anxiety, depression or low self-esteem–all of which may make it difficult for them to function at school and with friends outside of school settings too!

-Foster parents are responsible for helping children transition into a new home, school, and community.
+3. Foster parents are responsible for helping children transition into a new home, school, and community.

 As part of this process:

-Fostering a child can be an emotional experience for both the foster parents and the child.
+4. Fostering a child can be an emotional experience for both the foster parents and the child.

 what is foster care like